practicalwriter/owncloud_quickstart/index.md

-# ownCloud Quick Start Guide for Ubuntu 18.04 LTS
+# ownCloud Quick Start Guide for Ubuntu 18.04
 [Michael Ryan Peter](michael@writerly.dev) [https://writerly.dev](https://writerly.dev)

 ## Abstract

-The ownCloud Quick Start Guide for Ubuntu 18.04 LTS is written to help you install, configure, and connect an ownCloud server.
+The ownCloud Quick Start Guide for Ubuntu 18.04 will help you install and configure an ownCloud server.
 This guide is aimed primarily at administrators.
-If you want to connect a desktop or mobile client to an ownCloud server, please refer to [Connecting Users to the ownCloud server](#connection-users-to-the-owncloud-server).
+If you want to connect a desktop or mobile client to an ownCloud server, please refer to [Connecting Users to the ownCloud server](#connecting-users-to-the-owncloud-server).

 ## Additional Resources